xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ♦️ Scenario 2: User locks XNF for 1 week (minimum lock period)
+## ⚡️ Scenario 2: User locks XNF for 1 week

-- Let’s say you decide to lock your XNF for the minimum term of 1 week.
+Let’s say you decide to lock your XNF for the minimum term of 1 week.
 After 1 day your Earning power would have decayed from 100% to 16.3%.

 <br>